JagathVishnuSV/FocusGuard---Real-Time-Adaptive-Procrastination-Detector/README.md

 ## 7. Troubleshooting & Tips
 - **Dashboard shows zeros:** start a monitoring session; top metrics fall back to live session stats until `/api/stats/today` is populated from session logs.
+- **Cognitive twin shows “Unknown”:** ensure a session is running, the activity monitor is producing events, and `ENABLE_GHOST_TWIN = True` in `config.py`; the twin needs at least one transition to emit meaningful predictions.
 - **Classifier values missing:** ensure `models/classifier.joblib` and `models/scaler.joblib` exist; rerun `scripts/train_models.py` if needed.
 - **Dashboard activity badges look off:** the activity feed now mirrors the ensemble’s label (`Focus`/`Distraction`), not raw click/keystroke events.
 - **Didn’t retrain after a long session:** confirm you crossed both thresholds—either 100 manual labels or at least 12 passive labels with focus and distraction coverage.